zcrayman/tut-rest/page1/README.md

 <table>
     <tr>
         <td>GET</td>
-			  <td>HTTP Method passed to retrieve a representation of the addressed resource.
+			  <td>Retrieves a representation of the resource addressed by the URI used to submit the HTTP request upon.</td>
+				<td>POST</td>
+			  <td>Creates a new resource under the URI used to submit the POST HTTP Request upon.</td>
+				<td>PUT</td>
+			  <td>Updates the resource indicated by the URI used to submit the HTTP request upon.
+If a resource did not already exist at the specified URI, then a new resource at the specified address will be created.</td>
+        <td>DELETE</td>
+			  <td>Removes the resource from the system where it is addressed by the URI used to submit the HTTP request upon.</td>
+        <td>HEAD and OPTIONS</td>
+			  <td>Retrieved various meta-data about the resource addressed by the URI used to submit the HTTP request upon.</td>
     </tr>
 </table>

-According the HTTP 1.1 Specification [ref]

-**POST is defined as**

-    The POST method is used to request that the origin server accept the entity enclosed in the request as a new subordinate of the resource identified by the Request-URI in the Request-Line

-**PUT is defined as**

-    The PUT method requests that the enclosed entity be stored under the supplied Request-URI.
-    If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
-    If the Request-URI does not point to an existing resource, and that URI is capable of being defined as a new resource by the requesting user agent, the origin server can create the resource with that URI.
+A full land detailed description of all of the HTTP Methods is provided by the HTTP 1.1 Specification.

+There can be some confusion when you take a closer look at POST and PUT, on initial reflection they look to do something very similar, which they do but they both have their own individual place and valuable role to perform.

-Summarised, POST is used to create new entities without knowing the final URI, and PUT is used to create and update entities in a previously known URI.
+POST is used to create new entities without knowing the final URI, and PUT is used to create and update entities in a previously known URI.

-We will follow this usage throughout the tutorial.
+TODO add a table to define the request methods supported for each of the exposed resources.

 ## Understanding Status Codes

+Finally no REST design would be complete without considering the responses to the HTTP requests as designed up to this point.

-Discussion on correct status code usage, esp the 4XX codes that we will use in managing URI mutation and access control
+TODO the Discussion on correct status code usage, esp the 4XX codes that we will use in managing URI mutation and access control